Waleeddahbour/StrokePredictionModel/README.md

 # StrokePredictionModel
-This model is coded to predict the possibility of having a stroke Data science course project To duplicate our result follow the following steps:
+This model is coded to predict the possibility of having a stroke for a Data science course project To duplicate our result follow the following steps:

 Download all of the used libraries